-- support the petitioners' request as outlined in this Report or - not support the petitioner' request.
+- support the petitioners' request as outlined in Report CJ103-06/23 - not support the petitioner' request.

 It is the City's recommendation that the petitioners' request is not supported as the concern raised in the petition has been addressed by the City through the planning and implementation process of the Leafy City Program that has been developed and refined over many years.